LISTEN TO AUDIO OF THIS CONTENT

 “One 50-milligram dose containing Diphenhydramine (Benadryl® et al) has the same effect on driving performance as 6 to 8 ounces of alcohol,” Dr. Gary Lulenski, an ear, nose and throat specialist in St. Joseph, Michigan, told The Herald Palladium.
 “Its effect is greater than a .10 blood alcohol level.”

-Also, according to the Florida Department of Transportation, multiple studies have indicated antihistamines have been shown to cause impaired driving issues.
+Also, according to the Florida Department of Transportation, multiple studies have indicated have been shown to cause impaired driving issues.
 To quote from it “The participants’ impairment, as evidenced by following and steering abilities, was significantly worse after the participants took diphenhydramine than when they took alcohol.

 More Research Into Impaired Driving Concerns